-- Courses in music technology and new media focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
+- Courses in music technology and new media, focusing on the digital production and distribution of music as well as the uses of music in film, video, and other media.
 Sample courses: Introduction to Music Technology, Music and Digital Media, Prospects of Recording, Music in Film, Intermedia

-- Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in its social and cultural contexts, and interdisciplinary connections linking music and the other arts.
+- Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in social and cultural context, and interdisciplinary connections linking music and the other arts.
 Sample courses: Romanticism in Music and Literature, Poetics of Song, Visual Music, History and Culture of the Piano, Musical Borrowing from Plainchant to Sampling

-Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes College The New School for Music; The New School for Jazz and Contemporary Music; and Parsons The New School for Design.
-For students interested in study abroad, Lang College occasionally offers a summer course, "Music in Berlin," in collaboration with the FUBIS program at the Free University in Berlin.
+Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes College The New School for Music, The New School for Jazz and Contemporary Music, and Parsons The New School for Design.
+For students interested in study abroad, Lang occasionally offers a summer course, Music in Berlin, in collaboration with the FUBIS program at the Free University in Berlin.

-- ULEC 2320: Aesthetics, or another designated aesthetics course
+- ULEC 2320: Aesthetics or another designated aesthetics course

-- Three additional Integrative Arts courses identified by the subject code LINA (LAIC before Fall 2010)
+- Three additional Integrative Arts courses, identified by the subject code LINA (LAIC, before fall 2010)

 - Senior Capstone project, either the Senior Seminar or an Individual or Collaborative Independent Project

 Students interested in studying music can also choose the Arts in Context concentration, in which they study music along with a liberal arts subject.
 For example, students can study music criticism and journalism by taking courses through Literary Studies and Writing.
 Other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide broader contexts for music studies.
 See the Arts in Context pages for more information about this option.

 Minoring in Contemporary Music